willfaught/paige/exampleSite/content/customization/_index.md

     #paige-pages .paige-terms {
         display: block;
     }
-tags: ["lists"]
+tags: ["sections"]
-title: "Configuration"
+title: "Customization"
 ---

-This site hides some list page data by default.
+This site hides some section page data by default.
 This page shows it all.

 <!--more-->